Find out more about some of the highlights from the International Slavery Museum's collections and displays by following the links below.

 Visitors encounter these two major standalone features at the entrance to the museum:

 Further information about the history of the slave trade and suggestions for further reading are available on this website:

-You can also follow four Africans as they are taken and sold into slavery in our online feature Slaves' stories.
+You can also follow four Africans as they are taken and sold into slavery in our interactive feature Enslaved Africans: our truth.